alex-fok/Team-Profile-Html-Generator/README.md

 # Team Profile Html Generator
-This application generates a html page
+This application is a command-line application that takes in information about each software engineering team member, then generates an HTML page that displays these information.

 ## Run
 ```bash